VKudlay/GEGravity/README.md

 For more details on the options and functionalities included with this command, a more in-depth discussion can be found in the R documentation file and vignettes found in this repository.
 For Stata users, the `Stata` folder contains an example .do file and help file along with the current version of the ge_gravity Stata package.

+# Uses

+The Armington-CES and Eaton-Kortum trade models are widely used frameworks in international economics for quantifying the effects of trade polices.
+Having a standard package for solving these models promotes replicability and saves researchers from having to write their own algorithms or adapt unpackaged code.

+For students, the ge_gravity command can be used as a simple tool for demonstrating how general equilibrium effects matter for trade policy analysis.
+More technically inclined students can use the included vignettes to demystify how GE trade models work and to learn some basic techniques for solving them numerically.

 # GEGravity implementation in R

 ## Dependencies